ministryofjustice/moj-frontend/docs/components/add-another/_overview.md

 ## Overview

-The ‘add another’ component allows users to add similar information to a page a few times.
+The ‘add another’ component allows users to add more than 1 instance of related information to a page.
+It does this by reproducing the field labels.

 ## When to use

-This component works best in a shallow layout for users to enter brief information about items, ideally only a few times.
+This component works best in a shallow layout for users to enter brief information, ideally only a few times.

-The items could be:
+The things that people add ('items') could be:

+-	dates
 -	the names of people, programmes, events or offences
--	dates
 - numbers, for example payments and their amounts

-The component reproduces the field labels -- so the items need to relate to one another.

 ## When not to use